 Rackham Graduate School offers several fellowships for incoming students.
 Students are nominated by their individual schools, and similar to our tuition awards, your application to SEAS will help us determine your eligibility.
 Students are notified of these awards shortly after they are admitted.
 Rackham also offers several funding opportunities for continuing students in the form of fellowships and funds for presenting at conferences.
-NOTE: To properly process your Rackham online funding application, please use Don Zak, SEAS associate dean for academic affairs, as your "Graduate Student Chair" and Diana Woodworth, SEAS financial aid coordinator, as your "Graduate Student Coordinator".
+NOTE: To properly process your Rackham online funding application, please use the SEAS associate dean for academic affairs as your "Graduate Student Chair" and the SEAS financial aid coordinator as your "Graduate Student Coordinator".

 If you are a U.S. citizen or permanent resident, you should complete the Free Application for Federal Student Aid (FAFSA).
 You likely completed this same application as an undergraduate.
 This process determines your eligibility for federal loans and work-study.
 Most SEAS graduate students are not eligible for federal grants.

 We encourage you to begin exploring funding options and mapping out an application plan as early as possible.
 There are many summer and early fall application deadlines, which makes it very important that you plan ahead.
 SEAS is excited about helping you identify funding sources and we hope you take advantage of our financial aid services.
-Doctoral students - you may want to check the Doctoral Materials section of the Forms/Handbooks/Policies webpage - there's a list of doctoral funding sources there as well.
+Doctoral students - you may want to check the Doctoral Materials section of the Forms/Handbooks/Policies webpage and doctoral funding sources.